 - Fully funded government scholarship

-All these options provide strong financial support and global exposure.
+All these opportunities provide strong economic support and international exposure.

 Financial Coverage